KAGrove/KAGrove/README.md

 # Hi there! 👋

-My name is Knut Andreas Grove and I'm a student of computer engineering at Oslo Metropolitan University.
+My name is Knut Andreas Grove and I'm a student of software engineering at Oslo Metropolitan University.

 ## My GitHub Stats